stonemjs/docs/src/docs/essentials/incoming-event.md

 router.navigate('/posts/new') // triggers '@stonejs/router.navigate'
 ```

 These events are treated as **causes**.
-When the adapter receives one, it launches the internal context pipeline, which in turn creates a new `IncomingBrowserEvent` — representing your new navigation **intention**.
+When the adapter receives one, it launches the internal context pipeline, which in turn creates a new `IncomingBrowserEvent`, representing your new navigation **intention**.

 Stone.js ensures this stays focused and efficient: it doesn't hijack unrelated events or bloat your event model.